Ingnaryk/CES/README.md

 # CES
-A simple C++ implements for part of ECMAScript data structures and async grammar.
+A simple C++ wrapper for part of ECMAScript data structures and async grammar.

 ### The purpose for this repository
 - Better comprehension of data structures.